Faculty Starter Grant in Value Assessment-Health Outcomes Research

 Please contact the PhRMA Foundation if you have questions regarding eligibility at firstname.lastname@example.org.

-- The applicant must be eligible to apply for independent external research funding by their institution.
+- Applicants must be eligible to apply for independent external research funding by their university.

 - Funds must be used to conduct the proposed research.